Qihao-He/Parallel-programming/PI/log.md

 fftfreq(n,d) computes the natural frequencies/wavenumbers. d is an optional sample spacing.

 NATURAL FREQUENCY: The frequency at which a system tends to oscillate in the absence of any driving or damping force.
 Wavenumbers: In the physical sciences, the wavenumbers is the spatial frequency of a wave, either in cycles per unit distance or radians per unit distance. fftshift(F) shifts the zero frequency to the center o f the array.

-23:09PM
 ________________________________________________________________________________
+3/14/2017
+21:54PM
+Comparing the parallel program hello_fft, that uses the transmitting the data back and forward for the processing in different threads.
+That parallel is surely faster than the single processing thread.

 ________________________________________________________________________________
 ________________________________________________________________________________
 ________________________________________________________________________________